TriBITSPub/TriBITS/tribits/core/package_arch/TribitsSystemDataStructures.rst

    file instead of generated in source.

-3) A library can be a regular package library, or a test-only library, in which case it will not be listed in ${PACKAGE_NAME}_LIBRARIES.
+3) A library can be a regular package library, or a test-only library, in which case it will not be listed in ``${PACKAGE_NAME}_LIBRARIES``.
 The above description does not even talk about how test-only libraries are handed within the system except to say that they are excluded from the package's exported library dependencies.

 The management and usage of the intra-package linkage variables is spread across a number of TriBITS ``*.cmake`` files but the primary ones are::